 Not all QLED TVs cost a small fortune.
 The discount bin is often swarming with must-have QLED 4K TVs, like the Samsung Q60R and Vizio M-Series, and even 8K TVs.
 The catch?
 You need to know where to look to find them.
-That’s where Digital Trends comes in: We’ve rounded up the best QLED TV deals available right now, with the highlight being a 55-inch Samsung Q60R QLED 4K TV for only $650 — down a massive $250 from the usual $900.
+That’s where Digital Trends comes in: We’ve rounded up the best QLED TV deals available right now, with the highlight being a 58-inch Samsung Q60R QLED 4K TV for $800 — down $100 from the usual $900.

 Shopping on a budget?
-Head over to our selection of the best 4K TV deals, where pricing starts at a more modest $230 for a 43-inch 4K TV.
+Head over to our selection of the best 4K TV deals, where pricing starts at a more modest $250 for a 43-inch Toshiba 4K TV.
 That’s because the televisions featured here at QLED TVs, souped-up LED TVs that draw richer detail and more accurate color from the scene at hand.
 These are an acquired taste, though, appealing to those after more than what an LED TV has to offer, but not what a top-of-the-line OLED TV brings to the table.
+If these aren’t convincing enough, you can always check out what the best Black Friday TV deals have to offer.

 Today’s best QLED TV deals